Meet Michael, The Future Gamer

 A condition that slowly develops over time, a hyperextended neck, rounded shoulders and hunchback will start as a dull pain occasionally and work its way from your neck to your hands and back as the strains slowly create a bend in the neck which creates the hunchback.
 This is caused by elongated periods of time sitting in uncomfortable positions without stretching or counteracting with regular exercise.

 Staying tense in these uncomfortable positions for extended periods of time will also cause pain in your shoulders.
-Excessive gaming and sleep deprivation adding to raised and tense shoulders which over time develop into a repetitive strain injury.
+Excessive gaming and sleep deprivation add to raised and tense shoulders, which over time, develops into a repetitive strain injury.

 Obesity